Do please stay informed with news and dates for your child's school...

 INCLUSION at Tudor- a message from Miss Reading, our Inclusion Lead

 Half Term Cycle Course- The school will be the venue for a (further) balance and ride cycle course during the half term holiday.
 The course proved very popular (and enjoyable) in the last holiday period and many of our children learnt how to cycle with confidence and safety.
 The dates in June are Tuesday 1st and Wednesday 2nd.
-Full info available below.
+More information online at: Hertsbalance.uk

 Our Tudor (Summer) Christmas- 8 weeks to go!
 Friday 25th June

-For those parents that have said: ‘Are you really having a Christmas Day on Friday June 25th?’ the answer is YES WE ARE!
-School has already booked a theatre/ pantomime experience and we will soon be looking to organise parties as well as a secret santa-style present swap.
-More information will follow but we really want to make this a day to remember- it might be a little too warm for festive jumpers but we’ll certainly have a memorable day!
+For parents that have said: ‘Are you really having a Christmas Day on Friday June 25th?’ the answer is YES WE ARE!
+School has booked a pantomime experience and we will be organising parties as well as a secret santa-style present swap.
+More information will follow about this soon.

 Year 6 WILL have an AWESOME end of year!